|

 To formulate and express the

-contents of this reduced awareness, man
+contents of this reduced awareness,

-has invented and endlessly elaborated symbol systems and
+man has invented and endlessly elaborated

-individual is at once the beneficiary and the victim of the linguistic
+beneficiary and the victim of

-language gives access to the
+Language gives access to

-accumulated records of other people's experiences.
+the accumulated records of

-far as it confirms in him the belief that reduced awareness is the only
+belief that reduced awareness is the only awareness and as it

-sense of reality, so that he is all
+reality, so that he is all too

-too apt to take his
+apt to take his concepts for data,

-concepts for data, his words for actual
+his words for actual

 things in reality.

-That which, in the language of religion, is
+the language of religion,

-it were, petrified by language.
+as it were, petrified by language.

 Most humans, most of the time,